CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 The submission cannot progress to the next phase if SUB.UNCLEAR is present.
 It can progress to other phases if the CWE Team agrees that the potential relationships may require closer investigation.
-The submission cannot progress to the publication stage until clear relationships and direct parents are identified.
+The submission cannot progress to the Publication stage until clear relationships and direct parents are identified.
 The CWE Team may decide to use high-level relationships (e.g., to Pillars) if deeper problems such as SUB.ABS.SUBTREE exist and cannot be quickly resolved.